-On all three supported platforms (Windows, MacOS, and Linux), installing TQSL 2.7.4 will replace older versions of Trusted QSL while preserving your Callsign Certificates, Station Locations, and preferences.
-On Windows, simply run the TQSL 2.7.4 installer, which will automatically uninstall older versions of TQSL (and, if installed, TQSLCert).
+On all three supported platforms (Windows, MacOS, and Linux), installing TQSL 2.7.5 will replace older versions of Trusted QSL while preserving your Callsign Certificates, Station Locations, and preferences.
+On Windows, simply run the TQSL 2.7.5 installer, which will automatically uninstall older versions of TQSL (and, if installed, TQSLCert).
 On Mac OS X, open the package (.pkg) file to install TQSL into your Applications folder.
-(Note that the "tqsl-legacy" package is for legacy Mac systems - 32 bit Intel and PowerPC.)
+If you have previously installed TQSL into some other folder, you may need to delete that folder to allow the new version to operate properly.